iot-salzburg/rxt_skills_chasi/README.md

 For different configuration parameters see: Ouster GitHub Visualize the Data with rviz → rviz -d ~/arti_ws/src/ouster_example/ouster_ros/viz.rviz

 ##Synchronize Time between Machines and LIDAR
 This is necessary in order for the SLAM Algorithms to work properly.

-Synchronisation between the ARTI Rpi and the Notebook Install chrony on both machines apt-get install chrony
+For the synchronisation between the ARTI Rpi and the Notebook:
+- Install chrony on both machines
+- apt-get install chrony
-Configure the NTP Server (Notebook) sudo nano /etc/chrony/chrony.conf
+- Configure the NTP Server (Notebook)
-Add the lines:
-make it serve time even if it is not synced (as it can't reach out) local stratum 8 allow the IP range of your peer to connect allow 192.168.5
+- sudo nano /etc/chrony/chrony.conf
+- Add line: "local stratum 8"
+- Add line: "allow 192.168.5"
-Configuire the NTP Client (ARTI Rpi) sudo nano /etc/chrony/chrony.conf
+- Configuire the NTP Client (ARTI Rpi)
+- sudo nano /etc/chrony/chrony.conf
-Add the lines:
-server 192.168.5.5 minpoll 0 maxpoll 5 maxdelay .05
+- Add the lines: server 192.168.5.5 minpoll 0 maxpoll 5 maxdelay .05

 Reboot both machines
-Verify the synchronization on the client with: chronyc tracking - should show the IP of the notebook and show its synchronized Synchronization between the OS-Lidar and the Notebook Important!
+Verify the synchronization on the client with: chronyc tracking (should show the IP of the notebook and show its synchronized).
+Synchronization between the OS-Lidar and the Notebook.
 The USB-C Ethernet Card of the new notebook (no built in ethernet) is not capable of Hardware Timestamps.
 A possible solution would be to set the ARTI Rasberry PI as a time server.
 However, we used a much quicker but dirty solution: Overwrite the timestamp of the ouster ros node with the system time of the notebook.

-Steps:
-Edit this file inside the ouster ros package: GitHub Link to Ouster ROS Replace msg.header.stamp.fromNSec(timestamp.count()); with msg.header.stamp = ros::Time::now();
-Rebuild the arti_ws ROS Workspace with catkin_make -DCMAKE_BUILD_TYPE=Release
+For sull docu of steps see: https://secure.salzburgresearch.at/wiki/pages/viewpage.action?pageId=63804455

+##Map Making and Localization (SLAM) with Google Cartographer:
 Important!
-The set_config_param timestamp_mode TIME_FROM_PTP_1588 is now automatically set via the arti_with_os1.launch file.

-Furthermore there were massive Issues with the Gmapping package for creating a Map of the Environment.

-In arti_with_os1.launch, i added 3 static transform publishers for the os1_lidar.

-It seems that the tf2 package for transforms in ROS has a bug (at least at ROS kinetic): The timestamp was 0 for each transformation and gmapping cannot handle that.

-That's also why the Lidar and Rpi have to be time synched to the notebook.
-In the arti os1 launch file are now 3 tf1 transform publishers with a polling rate of 100ms.

-Connect to the OS1-Lidar via netcat

-nc 192.168.5.4 7501

-Get Sensor info and Timestamp

-get_sensor_info

-get_time_info 192.168.5.4 7501

-Set the OS-1 Lidar Timesource to a PTP Master (IEEE 1588)

-set_config_param timestamp_mode TIME_FROM_PTP_1588

-Reinitialize the Lidar to let him change the settings

-get_time_info 192.168.5.4 7501

-reinitialize

-Save the config

-write_config_txt

-Set up the PTP Master as told in [Ouster Software User Guide] Chapter 9 get_time_info 192.168.5.4 7501

-Chapter 5 describes the PTP Setting of the OS1

-Map Making and Localization (SLAM) with Google Cartographer Important!
 Cartographer is not buildable now.
 First, the github repo states "build failed" for a long time.
 Second ROS Kinetic is not supported anymore by Cartographer, since its EOL.
 I tried to create a own rosinstall file (see arti_ws/src/arti_navigation/scripts/install cartographer.sh) and replaced the "version master" with two older commits which did not fail building at the CI pipeline of cartographer, but that also doesnt work.

 Only solution until now: Copy the cartographer_ws from the old notebook, delete the build_isolated and install_isolated folders and then run catkin_make_build --install --ninja only (see arti_ws/src/arti_navigation/scripts/install cartographer.sh).
 A backup of the cartographer_ws is located at my backup drive. (and on the new and old ARTI Notebook)

 GitHub:
 https://github.com/nerovalerius/arti_navigation

 ##Prerequisites
 Install google cartographer with rosrun arti_navigation install_cartographer.sh - this This installs as described "here"